Group provides emergency financial grants to area women diagnosed with breast cancer

 For Bridget Viens, leading Embrace Your Sisters is all about supporting people affected by breast cancer.

 Historically, when patients had mastectomies, plastic surgeons would need to put a tissue expander behind the pectoralis muscle since the breast tissue no longer existed.
 This often led to animation deformity, which moves implants every time the pectoralis muscles are flexed.
-In recent years, however, standards have improved considerably, and well-planned modern reconstruction is now pre-pectoral (in front of the muscle), so surgeons can go straight to the implant in many cases, see here a post about the breast enlargement cost.
+In recent years, however, standards have improved considerably, and well-planned modern reconstruction is now pre-pectoral (in front of the muscle), so plastic surgery specialist can go straight to the implant in many cases, see here a post about the breast enlargement cost.

 The Canandaigua-based nonprofit provides short-term emergency financial grants to area women diagnosed with breast cancer and offers a list of local and national cancer resources on its website.